jinhaochan/APT-Visualizer/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-## Importing data into mongo
+## Populating Mongo DB with MITRE data

-In the folder `mitre`, `mitre_info.json` stores all the mitre attacks.
+In the folder `mitre`, run

-To import this json file to mongo, run the following command

-`mongoimport --db <dbName> --collection <collectionName> --file mitre_info.json`

-## Pulling of data

-The mitre information is pulled using `mitre.py`, which calls the TAXII server, and massages the STIX file to a more useable format

-The results are then written to `mitre_info.json`
+`python mitre.py`

+The python script will pull data from MITRE's TAXII server and obtain all the information in a STIX format before inserting them into Mongo DB.

+There is one collection to hold the Tactic information, and multiple collections to hold each of the Techniques in a Tactic